An example driven introduction to probabilistic rough paths: Introduction

-Hence, we spend much effort in Section \ref{section:ProbabilisticRoughPaths} reconstructing an algebraic formulation that is similar to a Hopf algebra but differs in key and novel ways.
-We believe it very necessary for the further developments of this theory to have a robust and comprehensive construction.
-Further, the challenge is much more involved than what one may initially suppose.
-This somewhat justifies the length of this paper.
-In order to illustrate one of the main difficulties, the reader must understand that the situation here is more difficult than in the usual McKean-Vlasov setting, although this theory shares a similar background.
+In order to illustrate one of the main difficulties, the reader must understand that the situation is more difficult in the probabilistic rough path setting than in the usual McKean-Vlasov setting, although this theory shares a similar background.
 Propagation of chaos says that particles become independent in the limit, which suffices when the noises are Brownian motions.
-When iterated integrals are introduced, the story becomes somewhat different: iterated integrals are associated with tagged groups of particles and when several of these integrals have to be manipulated at the same time (which is necessary to define the aforementioned algebraic operations), it is no longer clear which particle is which.
+When iterated integrals are introduced, the story becomes somewhat different: iterated integrals are associated with tagged groups of particles and when several of these integrals have to be manipulated at the same time, it is no longer clear which particle is which.
+Statistically, the latter makes a strong difference: Groups equipped with implicitly distinct particles must be independent (in some manner), whilst groups sharing a common particle must be correlated.
+As a result, we require a richer algebraic operation that clarifies the possible ``correlations'' between the hyperedges of the two trees.
+This problem is the same as the \textit{coupling} problem in probability: given two probability measures on two spaces, there may be plenty of ways to reconstruct a probability measure on the product space with the two original probability measures as marginal measures.
+This gives rise to the \emph{coupled Hopf algebra}, which we also present in Section \ref{section:ProbabilisticRoughPaths}.